lupyuen/lupyuen.github.io/src/grafana.md

 1. For __"Edition"__ select __"OSS"__

-1. Follow the instructions to download and install Grafana for Linux, macOS, Windows, Arm or Docker
+1. Click Linux, macOS, Windows, Arm or Docker

     (Grafana for Linux works on WSL too)

+1. Follow the instructions to download and install Grafana

 1. For Linux: Start the Grafana Server